Viana Do Castelo The North, Portugal Travel Guide

 Combine Santa Luzia with the Citânia and coastal way for a day of varied sights and activities.

-Consider a local guide for insights into the city's history and lesser-known stories behind the attractions.
+Consider a local guide for insights into the city's history and lesser-known stories on the other side of the attractions.